-The water and sanitation status of the district is generally low.
+The water and sanitation status of the municipality is generally low.

 Less than 50% of the populace has access to safe water namely treated water, boreholes and hand dug wells.
 As at December 2005, 47,682 representing 45% of the population had access to save water.
 This situation aggravates the guinea worm situation explained above.
 The save water sources are 179 boreholes, 44No.
 HDW (a few have pumps), and 6No communities enjoying treated water from Ghana Water Company Limited namely Savelugu, Janjori-Kukuo, Kanshegu, Duko, Diare and Sahakpalugu .
 Table 7 in the pdf file attached depicts potable water situation.